How to Replace Your Pool Liner (And When To Do It)

 Once the liner is smooth and centered, you can reattach the facings, gaskets, and the main drain cover.
 Then, you can fill the pool.
 After you have a foot or so of water, check the liner and the fixtures to be sure everything is staying in place.

-Replacing an above ground pool liner is a similar process to replacing an inground liner, with a few key differences.
+Replacing an above ground pool liner is a bit easier, but it is a similar process to replacing an inground liner, with a few key differences.

 Step One: Drain the Pool